Skip to main content

 Step 7: Select Capital Gains as the tax treatment

-Step 8: Enter the Optimistic and Pessimistic growth rates
+Step 8: Enter the Cost Basis

 Your cost basis is the original investment amount for tax purposes.
 This is usually the purchase price, adjusted for stock splits, dividends, and return of capital distributions.

-Capital gains are not taxed until they are realized, and this isn’t an issue in your retirement accounts (they have zero cost basis.)
+Capital gains are not taxed until they are realized, and this isn’t an issue in your retirement accounts (they have zero cost basis).
 Gains in after-tax accounts are taxed at preferential or lower capital gains rates and not ordinary income tax rates.
-The brackets are 0%, 15% and 20% and depend on your taxable income.
+The brackets are 0%, 15%, and 20% and depend on your taxable income.
 You may incur capital gains taxes in a taxable account, when you 1) sell shares, and when 2) there is internal buying and selling in the account.
 You may enter a turnover rate to account for internal buying and selling in the account.

 Charts